Solomon1533/1dgk.github.io/misc.md

 permalink: /misc/
 ---

-last updated 10 MAY 2024
+last updated 12 MAY 2024

 ### Media
 **Currently reading**:
+- Cuckoo's Egg by Cliff Stoll - my notes
 - Ghost in the Wires by Kevin Mitnick
 - A Very Punchable Face by Colin Jost